CarnosOS/ArcherSys-Coconut/wp-content/plugins/roost-for-bloggers/readme.txt

 **Roost Analytics & Roost JS**
 Detailed metrics are provided in the dashboard.
 These metrics include subscribes, notifications sent, reads, total page views, and more.

+**Advanced Settings - Use Segmented Send**
+Use WordPress categories to target notifications based on Roost segments. ***DISCLAIMER*** You must be assigning users segments to send notifications.
+If not, notificaitons will not be sent to your subscribers.

+**Advanced Settings - Use Custom Script**
+In some cases, we’ll ask you to use a custom script.
+Paste it in the text area shown.
+(Enabling this feature will not include the normal Roost.js)

 == Frequently Asked Questions ==